ark-db/ark-db/README.md

 # ArkDB
 ArkDB is a website of tools for Arknights.
 The project is currently in beta; expect drastic changes in the near future.
-View the changelog [here](CHANGELOG.md).

 ## Acknowledgements
 - [Game data](https://github.com/Kengxxiao/ArknightsGameData) from Kengxxiao's ArknightsGameData repository